 As you might guess, when tasked with the challenge of charging multiple devices at once, the more powerful models performed better than lower wattage models.
 Smaller panels such as the 5W and 7W models don't have the power to sustain two gadgets at once.
 If this is a priority for you, then select a panel with a higher wattage.
 Generally, our testing found lower watt models to be less capable in this metric than the higher watt devices that can charge two devices.

-Since an importany function of many of these panels is to remain portable, this is a crucial category.
-A model that is too heavy or bulky will be left behind to collect dust in the closet when you set out on your next adventure.
+Since an essential function of many of these panels is to remain portable, this is a crucial category.
+A too heavy or bulky model will be left behind to collect dust in the closet rather than accompany you on your next adventure.